 • Cassia Lonsdale (MA by Research): ‘Translating Euripides’ (Dr David Fearn)

-• Simone Mollea (PhD): 'The concept of humanitas in antiquity' (Dr Victoria Rimell, Dr Maude Vanhaelen)
+• Simone Mollea (PhD): 'The concept of humanitas in antiquity' (Prof Victoria Rimell, Dr Maude Vanhaelen)

 • Alexander Peck: 'Haec patria est: the conceptualisation, function and nature of patria in the Roman world’ (Prof. Alison Cooley)